Important Reminder for Eargo Stockholders of Record as of October 24, 2022

 Additional Information and Where to Find It

-The Company filed a registration statement on Form S-1 (File No. 333- 267071) on August 25, 2022, amended registration statements dated October 25, 2022 (as amended, the “Registration Statement”) and a final prospectus dated October 27, 2022 with the SEC for the offering to which this press release relates.
-Before you invest, you should read the Prospectus in that registration statement and other documents the Company has filed with the SEC for more complete information about the Company and this offering.
+The Company filed a registration statement on Form S-1 (File No. 333- 267071) on August 25, 2022, amended registration statements dated October 25, 2022 (as amended, the “Registration Statement”) and the Prospectus with the SEC for the offering to which this press release relates.
+Before you invest, you should read the Prospectus and other documents the Company has filed with the SEC for more complete information about the Company and this offering.
 You may get these documents for free by visiting EDGAR on the SEC website at www.sec.gov.
 Alternatively, you may obtain copies of the Prospectus by contacting Morrow Sodali, the information agent for the offering, at:

 Morrow Sodali LLC